 Worth seeing ones : St. Mark’s-in-the-Bowery (Ithiel Town); American Academy of Dramatic Arts (Stanford White), Gracie Mansion (John McComb Jr.).

 Greek-like buildings are found in the Upper East Side in New York.
 These can easily be distinguished from modern architecture.
-Worshipping places, huge columns, heavy massing, and frescos carved on buildings are to create ancient atmosphere.
+Worshipping places, huge columns, elegant steelworks made by custom welding services using state-of-the-art welding and lincoln electric equipment, heavy massing, and frescos carved on buildings are to create ancient atmosphere.

 International Style is characterised by simple geometrical design.
 After the emerge of skyscrapers and population concentration in city centres, this sort gained importance, becoming one of the most useful styles.
 The city has many of this style, UN Building (Harrison & Abramovitz, Le Corbusier, Museum of Modern Art (Edward Durell Stone and Philip Goodwin) are striking examples of this style.